 With the v016 firmware, you also have access to sRGB, DCI-P3 (Display P3) and Adobe RGB (User/Default) color presets, allowing you to enjoy different content the way the creators intended.

 The accuracy of these modes will vary across different units of monitors, but they efficiently clamp the gamut to get rid of over-saturation.
-You can adjust brightness and RGB channels in these modes, but not contrast settings.
+You can also adjust brightness and RGB channels in these modes.

 While HDR (High Dynamic Range) is supported, the monitor lacks a high enough brightness and contrast ratio for the true HDR viewing experience.
 It can accept the HDR10 signal, and some HDR scenes will look better, but you’ll mostly prefer to have it disabled.